oracle-quickstart/oci-ai-blueprints/docs/multi_node_inference/README.md

 ## Requirements

-- **Kuberay Operator Installed** = Make sure that the leaderworkerset (LWS) operator is installed (this is installed via the Resource Manager).
-Any OCI AI Blueprints installation before 4/17/25 will need to be reinstalled via the latest quickstarts release in order to ensure Kuberay is installed in your OCI AI Blueprints instance.
+- **LWS Operator Installed** = Make sure that the leaderworkerset (LWS) operator is installed (this is installed via the Resource Manager).
+Any OCI AI Blueprints installation before 4/17/25 will need to be reinstalled via the latest quickstarts release in order to ensure LWS is installed in your OCI AI Blueprints instance.

 - **Same shape for worker and head nodes** = Cluster must be uniform in regards to node shape and size (same shape, number of GPUs, number of CPUs etc.) for the worker nodes and head nodes.